BLCM/BLCMods/Borderlands 2 mods/Astor/Quests Improvement/Double Quests Rewards Redux/ReadMe.md

 ### Changelog:

+- v1.0.7, January 10, 2019
+  - Added the choice between 2 Unique weapons/items instead of a single one for DLC 2 - *Mr. Torgue's Campaign of Carnage*
+- v1.0.6, December 5, 2018
+  - Added the choice between 2 Unique weapons/items instead of a single one for DLC 3 - *Sir Hammerlock's Big Game Hunt*
+- v1.0.5, October 25, 2018
+  - Added the choice between 2 Unique weapons/items instead of a single one for DLC 1 - *Captain Scarlett and Her Pirate's Booty*.
+- v1.0.4, September 30, 2018
+  - Added a 3rd option in *Uncle Teddy* mission in *Arid Nexus - Badlands*: the choice between 1 Unique SMG *Commerce* or 1 Legendary SMG *Bitch* you give the plans to Hyperion.
+- v1.0.3, September 21, 2018
+  - "Move" the *Octo* (Unique shotgun Tediore) reward from *Slap Happy* (Hammerlock mission) in The Highlands: Outwash to *Capture The Flag in Sawtooth Cauldron*, on this way, my Mod Hammerlock Jakobs Sponsor can reward the *Tidal Wave* (Unique shotgun Jakobs) with the *Slap Happy* mission.
+- v1.0.2, September 10, 2018
+  - In the mission *Uncle Teddy*, if you give the plans to Una, the reward will be the *Lady Fist*, and if you give the plans to Hyperion you will have the choice to toggle between 2 options: 2 *Bitch* (Legendary SMG Hyperion) or 2 *Commerce* (Unique Shock SMG Hyperion)
+- v1.0.1, September 5, 2018
+  - Upgrade the customization skin/head rewards to a Blue weapon/item rewards for 8 missions.
 - v1.0.0, September 1, 2018
   - Initial public release
-- v1.0.1, September 5, 2018
-  - Upgrade the customization skin/head rewards to a Blue weapon/item rewards for 8 missions.
-- v1.0.2, September 10, 2018
-  - In the mission *Uncle Teddy*, if you give the plans to Una, the reward will be the *Lady Fist*, and if you give the plans to Hyperion you will have the choice to toggle between 2 options: 2 *Bitch* (Legendary SMG Hyperion) or 2 *Commerce* (Unique Shock SMG Hyperion)
-- v1.0.3, September 21, 2018
-  - "Move" the *Octo* (Unique shotgun Tediore) reward from *Slap Happy* (Hammerlock mission) in The Highlands: Outwash to *Capture The Flag in Sawtooth Cauldron*, on this way, my Mod Hammerlock Jakobs Sponsor can reward the *Tidal Wave* (Unique shotgun Jakobs) with the *Slap Happy* mission.
-- v1.0.4, September 30, 2018
-  - Added a 3rd option in *Uncle Teddy* mission in *Arid Nexus - Badlands*: the choice between 1 Unique SMG *Commerce* or 1 Legendary SMG *Bitch* you give the plans to Hyperion.
-- v1.0.5, October 25, 2018
-  - Added the choice between 2 Unique weapons/items instead of a single one for DLC 1 - *Captain Scarlett and Her Pirate's Booty*.
-- v1.0.6, December 5, 2018
-  - Added the choice between 2 Unique weapons/items instead of a single one for DLC 3 - *Sir Hammerlock's Big Game Hunt*

 ### To do:

-- [x] Bring back some Unique weapon/Item as mission rewards for the main game.
-- [x] Upgrade the customization skin/head rewards to weapon/item rewards for the main game.
 - [x] Bring back some Unique weapon/Item as mission rewards for the DLCs.
-- [ ] Upgrade the customization skin/head rewards to weapon/item rewards for the DLCs.
 - [ ] Make (again) a new playthrough to be sure that all the Unique weapon/item rewards are given correctly.
 - [ ] Clean the code and remove all my ~~shitty~~ notes.
 - [ ] Erase this to-do list.